emrahcom/dodo/README.md

 #### Let's Encrypt support
-To use Let's Encrypt certificate, run the following commands
+To use Let's Encrypt certificate, run the following commands:

 ```bash
 FQDN="your.host.fqdn"